Skip to main content

 What is a mammogram?

-A mammogram is a safe test to screen for breast cancer, which uses a low-dose x-ray machine to take pictures of an individual’s breasts.
+A mammogram is a safe test to screen for breast cancer, which uses a low-dose X-ray machine to take pictures of an individual’s breasts.
 Mammograms allow radiologists to look for breast lumps and changes in breast tissue.
 They can show small lumps or growths that may not be felt during a clinical breast exam.

 When should I get a mammogram?